vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/19_RITES_ANCILLARY_TO_THE_SACRIFICE/3_Taboos.md

 305

-of cases where the theory was worked out: in the case 1 of the period of a year connected with the ceremony of cutting the beard of the youth, which is intro- duced by a ceremony comparable to the initiation to studentship and during which the carrying of a girdle, the living on alms, and so on are prescribed as for a student, washing, combing the hair, cleaning the teeth, and washing the feet are forbidden.
+of cases where the theory was worked out: in the case 1 of the period of a year connected with the ceremony of cutting the beard of the youth, which is introduced by a ceremony comparable to the initiation to studentship and during which the carrying of a girdle, the living on alms, and so on are prescribed as for a student, washing, combing the hair, cleaning the teeth, and washing the feet are forbidden.
 In the case of the four-month ceremonies,a it is a rule of perfection, at least, that the performer should not bathe until the final bath.
 The sense is clear, and throws light on the famous reference in the Aitareya Brāhmaṇa3 to the dirty condition of the ascetic, which is also echoed in the hymn of the Rigveda regarding the inspired Muni.

 4